ftlabucsd/FEDUPP/README.md

    ```bash
    pip install -r requirements.txt
    ```
+3. Go through `starter.ipynb` for basic functionality and visualization we provided on FED3 data.
-3. Launch JupyterLab or VS Code in the project root and open any notebook in `CASK_analysis/` or `WT_analysis/`.
+4. Launch JupyterLab or VS Code in the project root and open any notebook in `CASK_analysis/` or `WT_analysis/` to dive in detailed analysis.

 The notebooks can be run top-to-bottom; figures will appear in the notebook and be saved automatically inside `export/`.